-Other 19th century buildings in the village are evidence of the development of Halvergate during this period.
-The erection of the grand Primitive Methodist Chapel in 1878 confirmed that the "Establishment" no longer held total sway, while the fine new National School (now School Lodge) on Marsh Lane was to widen the horizons of the younger generation.
+In the mid 19th century a new National School and teacher's residence was built on Moulton Road (on the site of the present village hall, with the teacher's residence now being a private dwelling - Spring Cottage).
+This was to widen the horizons of the younger generation.
+In 1929 the National School was destroyed by fire and the new school erected on Marsh Road (now converted).
 By 1854 a Post Office had opened in an early 19th century building situated on The Street, the shopfront for the Post Office is still in situ today, accessed via the alleyway alongside the building, which also contains outbuildings associated with the old Post Office.
 All of these buildings are now converted for residential use.